tiagozw/ExpenseTrackerPro/README.md

 # 💸 Expense Tracker Pro

 A clean and modern desktop app to track daily spending, analyze habits, and visualize expenses — built with Python and CustomTkinter.
+This was my first ever project!

 ---